Search

 Highest Altitude: 3,415 m/11,204 Ghunsa

-Are you ready to continue your journey?
-Have your breakfast and resume your hike.
-Day’s trek begins in a thick rhododendron and pine forests.
+On day 6, after breakfast, you will resume your hike to Ghunsa.
+The day’s trek begins in a thick rhododendron and pine forest.
 You’ll follow the Ghunsa riverside and cross several wooden suspension bridges.
 After a while of trekking, you’ll reach Phale village, a Tibetan refugee settlement.
-Continuing the trail from Phale, you’ll reach Gunsa (3,415 m/11,204 ft).
-It takes 6 hours to get to Ghunsa from Gyabla, covering 10.5 km/6.5 miles.
+Continuing the route from Phale, you’ll reach Ghunsa.

 Itinerary Details